 Banks and credit unions are direct lenders – you meet with them directly.
 Dealership financing relies on indirect lenders – you work with the finance manager who is the middleman between you and the lender.

 Another form of financial assistance is through the dealership itself.
-Dealership financing cuts out the middle man of the financial process by working directly with the dealership to help customers pay for their vehicle.
+Dealership financing cuts out the middle man of the financial process by working directly with the dealership to help customers pay for their vehicles.

 While the dealership often sells the contract to the bank, financing through the dealership can often be easier than trying to secure through the bank in the long run.